 We have this super-swell Christian school in town.
-“Bradford Christian Academy exists to Gradsglorify and serve the Lord Jesus Christ by providing excellent college preparatory education that puts God at the center of all reality.
+“Bradford Christian Academy exists to glorify and serve the Lord Jesus Christ by providing excellent college preparatory education that puts God at the center of all reality.
 BCA values students as precious, unique creations and nurtures their academic, spiritual, and creative lives in a culture governed by grace.”
 (From their website)

 A couple of weeks ago, the fruit of that fine school was on display.
 Twenty seniors.
 One hundred percent college-level acceptance.
 Six Summa Cum Laudes.
 The valedictorian’s grade-point average of 4.6 is technically impossible, but Advance Placement and Honors achievement put her over the top.
 Out of multiple acceptances from top-flight universities, Angela settled on Brandeis so she could major in neuro-.biology Her mother, a Colombian immigrant, had to struggle to keep her in school.
 Faith, scholarship money and hard work got her through.
 Angela is a star.